 - Olives, pepperoni, capsicum, and salsa.

-- Mince or lentils with Greek yogurt, fresh corn, and fresh lime juice.
+- Mince or lentils with Greek yogurt, corn, and lime juice.

 - Almond butter, berries, granola, and toasted coconut.